zhoukang123/BevSG/README.md

 knowledge in pre-trained models without other training in the environments. (iii) we design BEV-
 based view search navigation policy, which encourages representations that encode the semantics,
 relationships, and positional information of objects.
 This policy leverages the topological relations of
 locally collected BEV representations to infer invisible objects.

-#Setup
+# Setup
 dot\{Dependeces}: We use earlier (0.2.2) versions of habitat-sim and habitat-lab.
 Other related depencese can be found in requirements.txt.
-dot \{Data(MatterPort3D)}: Please download the scene dataset and the episode dataset from <a href="https://github.com/facebookresearch/habitat-sim/blob/main/DATASETS.md#matterport3d-mp3d-dataset" title=>habitat-lab/DATASETS.md.</a> Then organize the files as follows:
+dot \{Data(MatterPort3D)}: Please download the scene dataset and the episode dataset from [habitat-lab/DATASETS.md](https://github.com/facebookresearch/habitat-sim/blob/main/DATASETS.md#matterport3d-mp3d-dataset)
+Then organize the files as follows: